Problems in the family

 Examples of domestic violence:

-- insult, threaten, intimidate or humiliate
+- to insult, threaten, intimidate or humiliate

-- hitting, kicking, choking or throwing objects
+- hitting, kicking, choking or throwing objects at you

-- force sexual acts
+- to force sexual acts

 - Lock up at home